contentful/apps/apps/json-viewer/README.md

 The configuration screen allows you to choose different options for how the JSON Viewer displays.
 These utilize a select number of Props provided by the [react-json-view](https://www.npmjs.com/package/react-json-view) package.

 ![Screenshot of Configuration Screen](config-screen.png)

-## Disclaimer
-Contentful provides sample code as a means to demonstrate a technical scenario; any and all sample code provided by Contentful is not intended for production use.
-Contentful is not responsible for maintaining sample code after it has been provided to a customer.